Forest pathology is the study of tree diseases. What do you think a plant/tree disease is? Some textbook definitions:

 Symptoms, on the other hand, are alterations in the appearance of the host due to disease.
 You should know about symptoms like chlorosis and necrosis.
 Examples:

-- Root rots: crown thinning, dieback, resinosis etc. Also decay.
+- Root rots: crown thinning, dieback, resinosis etc. Also decayed wood.

 - Foliage diseases: discolorations, lesions, defoliation